 During 2022, the significant increase in electric and natural gas commodity costs, the substantial effort to bill customers to current and the suspension of collection activities since the beginning of the COVID-19 pandemic have resulted in a significant growth in our accounts receivable, thus increasing the level of working capital needed to currently support the business.
 The financing costs associated with this working capital are not recoverable.
 Central Hudson continues to proactively contact customers regarding past due balances to advise them of financial assistance programs available and is also working with local agencies and municipalities to obtain funding for its customers which has been made available through federal and state programs.
-On June 16, 2022, the PSC approved Phase 1 of the Arrears Management Program in which residential utility customers who receive income-qualified government assistance for utility bills and other expenses and have past-due balances for service through May 1, 2022, will have those balances forgiven.
-Phase 2 of the program is being worked on between New York State Joint Utilities ("JU") and PSC Staff and will apply to all customers with balances in arrears.
-Additionally, Central Hudson will resume collection efforts in the second half of the year, following ample communication with customers.
+On June 16, 2022, the PSC approved Phase 1 of the Arrears Management Program in which residential utility customers who receive income-qualified government assistance for utility bills and other expenses and have past-due balances for service through May 1, 2022, had those balances forgiven.
+New York Joint Utilities are working with PSC Staff regarding a Phase 2 of the program which will apply to customers that were not eligible in Phase 1.
+Central Hudson has begun collection efforts for certain customers with large arrears balances through communications, urging payment and notifying customers that finance charges and termination efforts will be forthcoming.
+These efforts have generated some success with payments or payment arrangements.
+Central Hudson will continue its collection outreach efforts, expanding the number of customers and commencing finance charges and termination efforts.
 Under the terms of the 2021 Rate Order, Central Hudson is authorized to defer bad debt write-offs if they exceed 10 basis points above the amounts billed to customers through delivery rates and applicable surcharges.
-Therefore, uncollectible expense is not expected to have a significant impact on earnings and the arrears relief programs, collection efforts and regulatory recovery mechanism are expected to mitigate the risk associated with unrecovered finance costs over the long term.
+As of September 30, 2022.
+Central Hudson has deferred \$2.4 million in uncollectible write offs.
+Therefore, uncollectible expense is not expected to have a significant impact on earnings.
+While this deferral mechanism provides protection regarding the impact of uncollectible expense on earnings, the growth in working capital associated with significantly higher accounts receivable arrears balances is causing liquidity pressure and has resulted in increased financing to support operations, which is not recoverable from customers.
+Clarity on Phase 2 arrears relief, along with continued collection efforts, particularly termination for non-payment, will provide visibility as to the timeframe over which the arrears growth will be resolved.